plumatic/eng-practices/swe/Migrations_and_future_proofing.md

 ## Breaking data format changes

-As described in the previous section, backwards-incompatible data changes are more complex since data cannot typically be updated atomically the way code can; because data is both **big** and **dumb**, it may take a long time to migrate, and it typically can't smartly present itself to old code in a way that papers over the changes.
+As described in the previous section, backwards-incompatible data changes are more complex since data cannot typically be updated atomically the way code can; because data is both **big** and **dumb**, it may take a long time to migrate, and it typically can't smartly present itself to old code in a way that papers over the incompatibilities.

 *Note that this document primarily describes general approaches applicable to any data storage technology; for sufficiently "smart" systems (such as SQL) other approaches may be applicable, which we only touch on briefly here.*